iceBear67/linguee/README.md

 # Linguee

-[Text](./api/src/main/java/io/ib67/bukkit/chat/Text.java) Processing solution which alternatives to Adventure API.
+[Text](./api/src/main/java/io/ib67/bukkit/chat/Text.java) solution which is alternative to Adventure API.

-Status: Beta (going to be stable but need more tests)
+Status: Beta (is going to be stable but needs more tests)

 ```java
 TextThemes.DEFAULT = TextThemes.worldguard; // set theme